Multiple Scheduler services configuration

 By default each Bizagi project operates with one instance of the Scheduler service.

-However, you may configure the use of multiple Scheduler services so that these all work on a batch of background tasks in parallel.
+However, you can configure the use of multiple Scheduler services to work on a batch of background tasks in parallel.

-This allows you to achieve either, or both of these 2 aspects:
+This allows you to achieve either, or both of these advantages: